ed22699/Obsidian/Uni Modules/Design Verification/Verification Tools.md

 - assist in finding common coding mistakes
 	- both for software and hardware (`gcc -Wall`)
 - only identify certain classes of problems
+	- false positives are reported so a filter program can be used to reduce these (try not to filter true positives)
+- can assist in enforcing coding guidelines

+car breaks and medical equipment controllability and observability worse in emulation low level verification can be more thorough due to time limitations will need to use quicker methods on the higher levels